 Hate Crimes Laws

-California, Colorado, Connecticut, Hawaii, Maryland, Minnesota, Missouri, New Mexico, Oregon, Pennsylvania, Vermont have hate crime laws which include gender identity or expression.
+California, Colorado, Connecticut, Hawaii, Maryland, Minnesota, Missouri, New Mexico, Oregon, Vermont have hate crime laws which include gender identity or expression.
 For a map of the United States showing hate crimes laws by state, please click here.

 NCTE's Statement on the Day of Remembrance 2008